openjck/bug-demo-react-chartjs-2-mutates-state/README.md

 ## To demonstrate the bug

 Click the *Toggle data object* button twice.
-Each time the button is clicked, the data object that is being passed to react-chartjs-2 should be toggled.
+Each time the button is clicked, the data object that is being passed to react-chartjs-2 is toggled.

 ## Result